-3. Motor.
+3. Motor

-The bandsaw is supplied with a 1 3/4 hp, 110V motor or 2 1/2 hp, 220V motor.
+The bandsaw is supplied with a 1 3/4 hp, 110V motor.
 It drives the lower flywheel through a drive belt.

-4. Frame.
+4. Frame

 The frame of the bandsaw is a U-shaped frame, which houses all the parts of the machine.
 This is the heart of the bandsaw and has to be very rigid, as it takes the strain of the blade being tensioned.